retsyx/amity/README.md

 ### Standby

-In standby, 1 of 5 activities can be started.
-The 5 activities are assigned to the select, and directional buttons - select, up, right, down, left (or blue, red, green, yellow. only 4).
-Note the order listed here matches the order of activities as specified in Activities configuration tab.
+In standby, 1 of at least 5 activities can be started (some remotes with streaming app buttons may allow more than 5 activities).
+The 5 activities are assigned to the select, and directional buttons - select, up, right, down, left.
+Note the order listed here matches the order of activities as specified in the Activities configuration tab.
 The select button starts the first activity, up the second, right the third, and so on.
+On remotes with color buttons (blue, red, green, yellow) the color buttons are assigned to the first 4 activities.

 Pressing the power button will send a standby signal to all devices.
 This is useful, if a device is on when it shouldn't be.